 Web apps can be categorized into three types, all of which can be shared to other collaboration participants: Esri configurable templates, Web AppBuilder applications, and referenced web applications.
 Explore the Share content with collaboration groups documentation topic to understand how to prepare these different types of applications for collaboration.
-For instance, if your Web AppBuilder application utilizes a custom widget, you will have to share both the application and the widget to collaboration participants.

 To ensure the recipient of your web application receives all of the components necessary, we recommend that you also share the application’s related items.
 This includes web maps, feature services, or media such as images and logos.
 This way, when a recipient opens one of your web apps in their Enterprise portal or Online organization, they aren’t greeted with one of these errors:

 Hosted feature services shared through collaboration have editing capabilities disabled by default on the recipient’s side.
 This means that any templates, or widgets that require the layer to have editing turned on may not function as designed.